Youth center director on plans for new justice facility: 'I have no idea what’s being proposed'

 Cavanaugh, who has been the Douglas County Board’s lone opponent of the justice center plans, called the Administrative Services Committee hearing in a packed conference room Tuesday afternoon because of his qualms with the project: He has said it’s too expensive, the details remain murky, it’s happening too quickly and there’s been a lack of communication with the public and key stakeholders, like Alexander, who runs the current youth center.

-Proponents have said the public will have plenty of opportunities to weigh in on the project, and have said the county needs to move fast.
+Proponents have said that the public will have plenty of opportunities to weigh in on the project and that the county needs to move fast.
 Their arguments: The Douglas County Courthouse is out of space.
 The need is urgent.

 The board voted 6-1 to move the project along earlier this month.